Skip to main content

 end

-# Create a new bank record with encrypted attributes
+# Create a bank record with encrypted attributes

 bank = Bank.new(